fbdtemme/bencode/_sources/usage/view.rst.txt

 * :cpp:expr:`template \<bview_alternative_type T> const T& get(const bview&)`

-Non throwing accessor function will return a :cpp:expr:`nullptr` when trying to convert a bview to a bview subclass that does not match the bencode data type.
+Non throwing accessor function will return a :cpp:expr:`nullptr` when trying to convert a bview to a bview alternative type that does not match the bencode data type.

 * :cpp:func:`bool get_if_integer(const bview*)`
 * :cpp:func:`bool get_if_string(const bview*)`